The Complete 2025 Guide to Peabody Essex Museum Weddings

 Onsite Wedding Ceremony Locations

 The East India Marine Hall is one of the most popular locations for a wedding ceremony at the Peabody Essex Museum.
 This large space can accommodate 250 people for wedding ceremonies, 300 for standing receptions, 120 for dancing, and 150 for seated dinners.
 High ceilings, sizable windows, and intricate architectural details make the East India Marine Hall a stunning backdrop for your special day.
+To see more from this New Year's Eve wedding ceremony at the East India Marine Hall, visit this blog post.

 The Main Atrium is another location for a ceremony at the museum.
 The open and spacious layout of the Main Atrium provides lots of natural light and space for visitors to move around and take advantage of the area.
 Up to 300 people can be seated for dinner, 270 people can dance, and 400 can attend a reception while standing.